HPC-driven drug discovery, from molecule to clinic.

 Methods

-We develop novel structural bioinformatics, AI and machine-learning methods for drug discovery, target characterisation and compound optimisation.
+Novel structural bioinformatics, AI and machine-learning methods for drug discovery, target characterisation and compound optimisation.

 HPC

-We implement them on supercomputers and on freely accessible web servers, enabling large-scale virtual screening and molecular dynamics campaigns.
+Implementation on supercomputers and on freely accessible web servers, enabling large-scale virtual screening and molecular dynamics campaigns.

 Translation